-The security objectives of the TOE cover principally the following aspects:

-- · integrity and confidentiality of assets, - protection of the TOE and associated documentation during development and production phases, - · provide random numbers, - provide cryptographic support and access control functionality. - 110 A summary of all security objectives is provided in Table 5. - Note that the origin of each objective is clearly identified in the prefix of its label.
+- The security objectives of the TOE cover principally the following aspects: - · integrity and confidentiality of assets, - protection of the TOE and associated documentation during development and production phases, - · provide random numbers, - provide cryptographic support and access control functionality. - 118 A summary of all security objectives is provided in Table 5. - Note that the origin of each objective is clearly identified in the prefix of its label.
 Most of these security aspects can therefore be easily found in the BSI-CC-PP-0084-2014, sections 4.1 and 7.3.
-Only those which have been amended, those originating in AVSI-CC-NOTE-06/2.0 EN, and the ones introduced in this Security Target, are detailed in the following sections.
+Only those which have been amended, those originating in AUG, those originating in JIL SRFPDCL, and the ones introduced in this Security Target, are detailed in the following sections.